Leslie6kkk/Job-tracking-website/README.md

 # Job-tracking-website
-A full stack one-page website developed to help users recording and tracking their applications
+A full stack one-page website developed to help users recording and tracking their applications.
+Technical stack: SpringBoot, MySQL, React